-Coherent control of excitonic transitions in single quantum dots, as demonstrated in the last section, is an essential prerequisite for exploring excitonic couplings between adjacent dots and attempting to implement potetially scalable two-qubit operations.
-During the last years, different microscopic coupling schemes have been proposed theoretically for achieving such implementations, among them coupling via photonic or plasmonic nanoresonator modes, via optical phonon wavepackets or through dipolar interactions.
-In particular, ultrafast optical realizations of two-qubit operations in dipole-coupled QDs have been studied theoretically in some detail (67; 22; 23; 68; 69).
+Coherent control of excitonic transitions in a single QD, as demonstrated in the last section, is an essential prerequisite for exploring excitonic couplings between adjacent dots and attempting to implement potentially scalable two-qubit operations.
+Over the last few years, different microscopic coupling schemes have been proposed to theoretically achieve such implementations, among them couplings via photonic or plasmonic nanoresonator modes, via optical phonon wavepackets or through dipolar interactions.
+In particular, ultrafast optical realizations of two-qubit operations in dipole-coupled QDs have been studied theoretically in some detail [22, 23, 66-68].

-Experimental studies of the proposed ideas have so far not been reported.
+So far, experimental studies of the proposed ideas have not been reported.
 This is partly due to a lack of suitable experimental methods.
-Since the strength of the dipole-dipole interaction depends strongly on both the geometric arrangment, (orientation and separation of the dipoles), and on the microscopic interaction (permanent dipole couplings, van der Waals dispersion forces, Förster dipole energy transfer, ...), studies of single nanosystems and/or ordered and homogeneous nanoarrays are often needed to resolve such copulings.
-Such experiments are scarce and have so far investigated a pair of molecules in an organic crystal (70) or the light-harvesting-2 complex (71) with steady-state techniques.
-Here, we demonstrate that combining high spatial resolution with time-resolving optical techniques allows for a separation of different couplings through their individual real-time dynamics and for controlling nanosystems on ultrashort time scales (39).
+Since the strength of the dipole-dipole interaction depends strongly on both the geometric arrangment (orientation and separation of the dipoles) and on the microscopic interaction mechanism (permanent dipole couplings, van der Waals dispersion forces, Förster dipole energy transfer, etc.), studies of single nanosystems and/or ordered and homogeneous nanoarrays are often needed to resolve such couplings.
+Such experiments are scarce and have so far investigated a pair of molecules in an organic crystal [69] or the light-harvesting-2 complex [70] with steady-state techniques.
+Here, we demonstrate that combining high spatial resolution with time-resolving optical techniques allows us to separate different couplings through their individual real-time dynamics and control nanosystems on ultrashort time scales [39].

-To probe dipole interactions between two individual QDs, we go back to the experimental situation depicted in Fig. 7.
-In Sec.
-4.2 we have discussed experiments demonstrating coherent population control of the QD resonance at energy of 1.652 eV (QD A).
-In these experiments, we have probed the pump-induced biexcitonic nonlinearity of this QD.
-The broad spectral bandwidth of the femtosecond probe pulses enables us to simultaneously probe also the pump-induced nonlinear optical response of the other quantum dots detected at this NSOM tip position.
+To probe dipole interactions between two individual QDs, we go back to the experimental situation depicted in Fig. 15.7.
+In Sect.
+15.4.2 we discussed experiments demonstrating coherent population control of the QD resonance at an energy of 1.652 eV (QD A).
+In these experiments, we probed the pump-induced biexcitonic nonlinearity of this QD.
+The broad spectral bandwidth of the femtosecond probe pulses enables us to simultaneously probe the pump-induced nonlinear optical response of the other QDs detected at this NSOM tip position.
 We focus on the optical nonlinearity of the neighboring QD resonance at 1.649 eV (QD B) and study now the effect of a single-exciton excitation of QD A on the optical nonlinearity of this QD.
-Nonlinear spectra ΔR_B of QD B recorded with resonant excitation of QD A are displayed in Fig. 13(a).
-The excitation conditions are identical to those in Fig. 7(c) with an excitation pulse area of $\theta = 0.75\pi$.
+Nonlinear spectra ΔR_B of QD B recorded with resonant excitation of QD A are displayed in Fig. 15.13(a).
+The excitation conditions are identical to those in Fig. 15.7(c) with an excitation pulse area of $\theta = 0.75\pi$.

-Now, optical nonlinearities are observed both at positive and negative Δt , the latter being evident from the non-instantaneous rise of the signal in Fig. 13(b).
-In contrast to the absorptive line shape in Fig. 7(b), the nonlinear spectra display a time-independent dispersive line shape, reflecting a transient blue shift of the exciton resonance which does not change much with time delay.
-From the amplitude and shape of the nonlinear spectra we deduce a line shift of $30 \pm 15 \ \mu eV$ around zero time delay.
-As seen in Fig. 13(b), the time evolution of $\Delta R{B,m}$, defined as the difference between maximum and minimum of $\Delta R_B(\omega)$, is very different from that observed at
+Now, optical nonlinearities are observed at both positive and negative Δt , the latter being evident from the noninstantaneous rise of the signal in Fig. 15.13(b).
+In contrast to the absorptive line shape in Fig. 15.7(b), the nonlinear spectra display a time-independent dispersive line shape, reflecting a transient blue shift of the exciton resonance which does not change much with time delay.
+From the amplitude and shape of the nonlinear spectra we deduce a line shift of $30 \pm 15 \,\mu\text{eV}$ around zero time delay.
+As seen in Fig. 15.13(b), the time evolution of $\Delta R{\text{B,m}}$, defined as the difference between maximum and minimum of $\Delta R{\text{B}}(\omega)$, is very different from that observed at the biexciton resonance.
+At negative time delays, $\Delta R{\text{B,m}}(\Delta t)$ shows a rise with a time constant of about 6 ps, followed by a slight dip and a slower decay on a time scale of more than 100 ps.
+The change of $\Delta R{\text{B,m}}$ with the excitation field displays clear Rabi oscillations.